Angad5105/react.js/README.md

 <p>React is a declarative, efficient, and flexible JavaScript library for building user interfaces.
 It lets you compose complex UIs from small and isolated pieces of code called “components”.
 Importantly, each component in a React app abides y strict data
 management principles. </p>

+<h1>How react will help?</h1>
+<p>This term we are working on a project called medler which is related to pharmacy management system and we can use fusion charts with react to show the data visualization.</p>

 <h1>Prototype</h1>